gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-08/index.md

   **UPDATE: DO NOT USE THIS RELEASE.
 IT CONTAINS A BAD BUG.
 SEE #27 FOR DETAILS.**

-https://github.com/gruntwork-io/module-vpc/pull/26: Fix a bug where the `num_availability_zones` output variable would report the wrong value (-1) if you didn't set the optional `num_availability_zones` input variable.
+https://github.com/gruntwork-io/module-vpc/pull/26: Fix a bug where the `num_availability_zones` output variable would report the wrong value (-1) if you didn&apos;t set the optional `num_availability_zones` input variable.

 </div>